EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Modeling the Optical Emission

-In order to model the late-time SN emission, we fit two different models to the LC after $\sim 7$ days, when different emission mechanisms that contribute to the first peak are neglible when compared to the SN emission.
 The two models are a radioactive decay model from \citet{Arnett1982}, commonly used to model SNe Ic-BL \citep{Taddia2018, Srinivasaragavan2024b}, and a magnetar model, where the spindown of a magnetar powers the SN \citep{Omand2024}.
 We perform the fits for these models through their implementations in \textsc{Redback} \citep{Sarin2024}, which is an open-source electromagnetic transient Bayesian inference software.
 We utilize \texttt{bilby} \citep{Ashton2019} and \texttt{Dynesty} \citep{Dynesty} to perform the sampling and derive posteriors.
 We also fit the models assuming a Gaussian likelihood with a systematic error added in quadrature to the statistical errors on the photometry, $\sigma_{\rm{sys}}$, to capture systematic uncertainties from combining photometry from multiple telescopes.
 We also allow the host-galaxy extinction $A_{V\rm{,host}}$ to vary as a free parameter, with a prior between 0 and 0.72 mag (the upper limit found in \S \ref{spectra}).
+We assume a blackbody spectral template for each of the models, as we find this to be a reasonable approximation of the SED even to late times through our fitting procedure in \S \ref{bolsection}.